Buffalo Juvenile Crime Lawyers

 At the Disposition Hearing, both sides will present their cases, including witness testimony, evidence exhibits, and other elements of a criminal case.
 A Family Court judge will hear the evidence, then make a ruling.
 If your child is found guilty of committing the delinquent act, then a sentencing hearing is scheduled.

-Our Former Prosecutors Protect Your Family
+Our Attorneys Protect Your Family

 These are stressful and frightening events for any family to go through.
 At Friedman & Ranzenhofer, we want you to know that you don’t have to go through them alone.

 If your child is facing juvenile charges in Buffalo, get experienced help from attorneys who know both sides of the courtroom.
-Call the experienced Buffalo juvenile crime lawyers at Friedman & Ranzenhofer for a free consultation.
+Call the experienced Buffalo juvenile crime lawyers at Friedman & Ranzenhofer for a legal consultation.